mohanmca/MohanLearningGround/src/main/md/Tools/scala.md

 ## What is lower type bound?
 1. An lower type bound B >: A declares that type variable B refers to a supertype of type A.
+2.  new type parameter B has A as a lower type bound.
-2. B itself could be abstract-type
+3. B itself could be abstract-type
-3. In most cases, A will be the type parameter of the class and B will be the type parameter of a method.
+4. In most cases, A will be the type parameter of the class and B will be the type parameter of a method.

 ## Give an example of "functions are contravariant in their parameter types and covariant in their result types."